ultraUltei/ArduinoMiniShell/README.md

 ## 🔧 Usage

-### Upload the code to your Arduino board
-Use the Arduino IDE to upload the sketch to your board.

 ### Open the Serial Monitor
 Call `shellInit()` in your `setup()` function.
-Use can also call the `setPrompt()` function to change the prompt as you like.
+You can also call the `setPrompt()` function to change the prompt as you like.

 ### Start the Arduino Shell
 Call `shellTask()` in your `loop()` function to allow the shell to capture your inputs.

+### Upload the code to your Arduino board
+Use the Arduino IDE to upload the sketch to your board.

 ### Start typing commands
 After the prompt `arduino:~$`, you can enter the available commands.